-The specifications should require that the Contractor guarantee the maximum steady-state runaway speed under the worst combination of conditions established by the Employer, for example, maximum specific hydraulic energy (head) and physical maximum needle opening on the turbine and the worst combination of nozzles in operation.
+The specifications should require that Contractor guarantees the maximum steady-state runaway speed under the worst combination of conditions established by the Employer, for example, maximum specific hydraulic energy (head) and physical maximum guide vane opening for propeller turbines and worst off-cam condition for Kaplan turbines considering variations in the plant cavitation factor.
 Taking into consideration powerhouse arrangement, number and type of independent shut-off devices, local or remote control and type of control and protection systems, the specifications should state the duration for which the unit shall be capable of functioning at maximum steady-state runaway speed.
 The duration may vary from a few minutes to several hours at this speed, but the design of the plant should keep this duration to a minimum.
 The guarantee should be stated in the technical data sheets submitted by Tenderers.

 NOTE - It is recommended not to specify or to conduct steady-state runaway speed tests at site.
-If it is mutually agreed to conduct such tests, they should be performed at reduced specific hydraulic energy (head); refer to IEC 60041.
+If it is mutually agreed to conduct such tests, they should be performed at reduced specific hydraulic energy (head) refer to IEC 60041.
 The purpose of this precaution is to reduce the physical stresses on the civil structures and the generating unit (particularly the electrical machinery).
-The value of maximum steady-state runaway speed could be verified by model tests (if wanted).
+The value of maximum steady-state runaway speed should be verified by model tests (if any).